Red Cabbage Health Benefits, Anthocyanins, and Indicator Fun

 - The higher the pH, the more basic the substance.

 In a lab cell culture, red cabbage anthocyanins prevented colon cancer cells from multiplying.
 This may also be good news, but once again the results need to be confirmed.
-Scientists don’t yet know if eating red cabbage anthocyanins will cause the same effect in our bodies.
+Scientists don’t yet know if eating the anthocyanins will cause the same effect in our bodies.

 Nutritional Benefits of Red Cabbage

 Raw red cabbage is rich in nutrients.
-It's an excellent source of vitamin C and of vitamin A in the form of beta-carotene, which our bodies convert into true vitamin A. Red cabbage is also a great source of vitamin K and a good source of vitamin B6, riboflavin, folate, thiamin and certain minerals, including manganese, potassium, calcium, magnesium and iron.
-Red cabbage contains fibre and is almost fat free.
-It contains a small quantity of natural sugars.
+It's an excellent source of vitamin C and of vitamin A in the form of beta-carotene, which our bodies convert into vitamin A. The cabbage is also a great source of vitamin K and a good source of vitamin B6, riboflavin, folate, and thiamin.
+In addition, it contains a useful amount of certain minerals, including manganese, potassium, calcium, magnesium, and iron.
+The vegetable contains fibre and a small quantity of natural sugars.
+It's almost fat free.

 Since water-soluble vitamins leach into the water when cabbage is boiled, red cabbage should be eaten raw.
 If it's boiled, the boiling water should be drunk.
 Water-soluble vitamins include vitamin C and the vitamin B complex.
 Steaming is a gentler way to cook cabbage.
 A small amount of a healthy oil should be eaten with the cabbage to enhance the absorption of the fat-soluble vitamins in the small intestine.
 Vitamins A and K are fat-soluble vitamins.